NeonSludge/ansible-dns-inventory/README.md

 `ansible-dns-inventory` can also export the inventory in several formats.
 This makes it possible to use your inventory in some third-party software.
 An example of this use case would be using this output as a dictionary in a [Logstash translate filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-translate.html#plugins-filters-translate-dictionary_path) to populate a `groups` field during log processing to be able to filter events coming from a specific group of hosts.

-There are several export modes, some of which support different export formats:
+There are several export modes, which support different export formats.

 | Flag      | Description                                                   | Formats                                 |
 | --------- | ------------------------------------------------------------- | --------------------------------------- |